The company is in the business of staying ahead of technology and its impacts.

 - electronic

-publishing / eCommerce in digital goods and services,
+publishing / eCommerce in digital goods and services, including:

-including metadata for discovery and information / content management
+for discovery and information / content management

-Information Security generally,
+Information and IT Security

 Information Privacy generally,